A Legacy of Success. A Tradition of Trust.

 18-wheelers are involved in some of the biggest and deadliest accidents across America.
 Although semi-truck drivers are licensed professionals, trucking accidents still occur quite frequently.
 Every year in the US there are approximately 400,000 trucking accidents, which comprise about 8% of all motor accidents.
 Around 4,500 of these accidents result in fatalities, typically to non-truck drivers or road users.
 Although that may seem like a small number compared to the scale of car accident deaths, when you consider that there are far fewer 18-wheelers than any other vehicles on the road, this figure is astounding.

 One common cause for 18-wheeler accidents is driver fatigue.
 Although there are laws limiting how much time a driver can spend on the road per day and per week, many truckers exceed these limits.
 When traveling long stretches of lonely roads, driving can be especially tiring.
-The monotony of highway driving can make a tired trucker’s reaction time and judgement skills even worse.
+The monotony of highway driving can make a tired trucker’s reaction time and judgment skills even worse.

 The Winter Weather Hazard